Active

 Long-Horizon Behavior and Accountability

-Many real deployments give agents fixed terms, finite horizons, or short-window incentives.
-We study what happens when these conditions meet a shared resource: when does an agent extract too much, rationalize doing it, and become invisible to the people it harms?
+Many real deployments give AI workers fixed terms, finite horizons, or short-window incentives.
+We study what happens when these conditions meet a shared resource: when does a worker extract too much, rationalize doing it, and become invisible to the people it harms?
 And which deployment-time choices reverse the pattern cheaply?

 Long HorizonCommonsIncentivesAccountability